-A mobile app that suggests recipes based on ingredients you already have and provides instructions that double as grocery lists to improve the grocery shopping experience
+A mobile app for busy students that suggests recipes based on existing ingredients and provides instructions that double as grocery lists to improve the grocery shopping experience

 Skills: User Research, UX, Visual Design, Prototyping, User Testing

 Collaborating with a classmate, we sought to synthesize our different backgrounds and skills to design an end-to-end digital experience that improves healthy eating for busy students.
 We used unique research methods to understand people's grocery shopping habits and patterns to inform our app design that makes the whole experience —before, during, and after a grocery run— more efficient.

 Deep Hang Out: Understanding the Problem Space

 With no specific direction yet, we individually "deep hung out" at a grocery store to observe and take note of how people go about their grocery shopping experience.
 Below is a summary of a trip I made to Lotus Food in Pittsburgh.
 The main things I questioned and gained from this trip were: